felimomo/Walleye-Revised-Paper/fisheries.md

 # Results

-In {ref}`tab:fixed-params` we show the parameter values obtained for the optimized fixed policies.
+In {ref}`tab:fixed-params` we show the parameter values obtained for the optimized fixed HCRs.
-The episode utilities obtained by these policies are displayed in {ref}`tab:rew-table` and {ref}`fig:rewards`.
+The episode utilities obtained by these HCRs are displayed in {ref}`tab:rew-table` and {ref}`fig:rewards`.
-With respect to total harvest, the control with highest utility was the optimized precautionary policy, and all other HCRs except for  were within one standard deviation of its performance.
-With respect to HARA, the 1-observation RL policy was the highest performing control, and all other HCRs were within a standard deviation of its performance except for the 2-observation RL control.[^counter-intuitive]
+With respect to the harvested biomass and HARA utilities, we find that *oPP* consistently outperforms the other HCRs tested, with *1 obs.
+RL* trailing close behind.
+In particular, we observe the counter-intuitive result that with respect to HARA utility, 2 obs.
+RL underperforms with respect to both its single-observation counterpart and *oPP*.[^counter-intuitive]
-Finally, with respect to trophy fishing, we observed that the 2-observation RL policy performed significantly better than all other policies tested.
+With respect to trophy fishing we find the opposite trend: the *2 obs.
+RL* policy receives about 60\% more utility than all other HCRs.

-The HCRs are visualized in Fig. 3, where we plot fishing mortality as a function of stock biomass.
+The optimized HCRs are visualized in Fig. 3, where we plot fishing mortality as a function of stock biomass.
 We discuss these plots in the following paragraphs.